urastogi885/a-star-turtlebot/README.md

 Gazebo on your system.
 - If you wish to install Gazebo separately, then follow the instruction on the [Gazebo install page](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install).
 - Install Turtlebot-3 package and its dependencies using this [link](https://programmer.help/blogs/ubuntu-18.04-lts-melodic-ros-configuration-turtlebot-3-running-gazebo-simulation.html).
+- Note that Turtlebot-3 package is supported by ROS Melodic as well as Kinetic.

 ## Run Instructions